Businesses are defined by what their customers say about them.

 Before social media broke into the mainstream, we’d only share experiences with small groups of friends and family in conversation.
 Maybe a more avid internet user would head to a forum.
 But our message would very rarely spread beyond a very small, close knit group.

-Now, instead of sharing experiences in 1-1 conversations, customers are able to broadcast their experience to many via social networks.
-This makes every customer experience an opportunity to for both positive and negative word of mouth.
+Now, instead of sharing experiences in one-to-one conversations, customers are able to broadcast their experience to many via social networks.
+This makes every customer experience an opportunity for both positive and negative word of mouth.

 According to Pew research half of all adult Facebook users have over 200 friends.
 With such a large network, one positive or negative experience can now trigger an effect that spreads far beyond close friendships circles.